Jagdish-singh-5200/E-commerce_API/README.md

 ➡️ This is an E-commerce API made using Node.Js & MongoDB.

 ✅STEPS TO USE THE API:-
-1) run "npm init" command on terminal in this projects directory
+1) run "npm install" command on terminal to install all the packages
-2) start the server using node app.js
+2) start the server using "npm start"
 3) Open postman
 4) Make a GET request on localhost:4000/products
 5) The products should be visible

 ✅STEPS TO CREATE A NEW PRODUCT:-
-1) start the server using node app.js
+1) start the server using "npm start"
 2) Open postman
 3) put localhost:4000/products/create as the url.
 4) Select Body tab below the url textarea and then select x-www-form-urlencoded